 There are programs to help people with limited resources pay for their drugs.
-The "Extra Help" program helps people with limited resources pay for their drugs.
-Chapter 2, Section 7 tells more about this program.
+These include "Extra Help" and State Pharmaceutical Assistance Programs.
+Chapter 2, Section 7 tells more about these programs.
 If you qualify, enrolling in the program might lower your monthly plan premium.

-If you are already enrolled and getting help from this program, the information about premiums in this Evidence of Coverage may not apply to you.
+If you are already enrolled and getting help from one of these programs, the information about premiums in this Evidence of Coverage may not apply to you.
 We sent you a separate insert, called the Evidence of Coverage Rider for People Who Get "Extra Help" Paying for Prescription Drugs (also known as the Low-Income Subsidy Rider or the LIS Rider), which tells you about your drug coverage.
 If you don't have this insert, please call Customer Service and ask for the LIS Rider.